bartblaze/Yara-rules/README.md

 ## Can I use these rules?
 Of course!
 That's why I created this repo.

 You can use them in your detection systems.
-For example, [CAPE sandbox](https://github.com/kevoreilly/CAPEv2) and [VirusTotal](https://www.virustotal.com/) uses these rules.
+For example, [CAPE sandbox](https://github.com/kevoreilly/CAPEv2) and [VirusTotal](https://www.virustotal.com/) use these rules.

 All rules are TLP:White, so you can use and distribute them freely.
 Please retain the meta.

 ## Minimum Yara version needed?
 v3.3.0 is minimally needed, as some rules may require a specific module.
-Note that it's recommended to always use the latest Yara version as found [here](https://github.com/VirusTotal/yara/releases)
+Note that it's recommended to always use the latest Yara version as found [here](https://github.com/VirusTotal/yara/releases).

 ## Feedback?
 If you spot an issue or improvement with one of the rules, feel free to submit a PR!

 ## Help!
 A generic rule is hitting my software!
 If one of the rules in the [generic](https://github.com/bartblaze/Yara-rules/tree/master/rules/generic) rules section hits on your software: this is not a false positive.
 It is simply an objective fact that, for example, your software has been compiled or wrapped using AutoIT.
 It equally does **not** mean your software is malicious.

 # Extra